 Grainne Teggart, Amnesty International’s Northern Ireland Campaign Manager, called it a “massive defining second for ladies’s rights in Northern Ireland,” and known as on the authorities to put in force the hints of the Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW) who said final yr that Northern Ireland’s powerful ban on abortion “constitutes violence towards women.””

 “The grave damage and suffering beneath Northern Ireland’s abortion regime are in the end coming to a cease.
-At a time while prosecutions are nonetheless a grim fact, this cannot take place speedy enough,” Teggart said.
+At a time when prosecutions are nonetheless a grim fact, this cannot take place speedily enough,” Teggart said.

 The anti-abortion DUP celebration, which additionally opposes same-sex marriage, and which presently props up outgoing British Prime Minister Theresa May’s Conservative government, did no longer welcome the vote.